-Still, this is all speculation at the moment.
 Time will tell whether Ohio’s sports wagering industry shapes up to be a major force compared to other states in the country or if it fizzles out and isn’t successful enough to spur future online gambling developments, like legal online casino games.

 Other Legal Online Gambling Options In Ohio

 At the moment, your online gambling options in Ohio are pretty limited.
 The state does run a lottery, but you can only participate through physical terminals and ticket stations.
 Bingo games and certain charitable activities are available as well, but again, these can’t be participated in online.